VirgilSecurity/virgil-messenger-qt/README.md

         virgil_server <port> <email> <private key directory>

-- port - any port in range [2000 ..
+- port - any port in the range [2000 ..
 65535]
-- email - this parameter is used like identity.
-It can contains any fictive value (for current example).
+- email - this parameter is used as an identity.
+It can contain any fictive value (for the current example).
-- private key directory - directory there private key will be stored
+- private key directory - directory where the private key will be stored.

 Example:
         ./virgil_server 3000 server@test.com ${HOME}/